agda/agda/doc/user-manual/language/cubical.lagda.rst

 paths.
 In order to remedy this we also have a built-in (generalized) transport operation and homogeneous composition operations.
-The transport operation is generalized in the sense that it lets us specify where it is the identity function
+The transport operation is generalized in the sense that it lets us specify where it is the identity function.

 .. code-block:: agda